Browse by Medical Category

 For patients who do require surgery, we are committed to developing and introducing minimally invasive procedures that involve less pain and a shorter recovery time.
 Examples include:

 Program director May Wakamatsu, MD, trained under the late David Nichols, MD, a nationally known gynecologic vaginal surgeon.
-Associate director Samantha Pulliam, MD, is a fellowship-trained urogynecologist, as is Milena Weinstein, MD.
+Research director Milena Weinstein, MD is a fellowship-trained urogynecologist.

 Our staff also includes physicians who practice obstetrics and gynecology and also specialize in urogynecologic surgery and perform many procedures to treat urinary incontinence and prolapse.